NoriginMedia/nannoq-web/README.md

 A clean implementation expects three parameters.

 - The vertx app configuration
+ - For Redis backed etag storage, the configuration should have a parameter "redis_host", and an optional "redis_port".
 - A Repository implementation that is typed to the class use for the RestControllerImpl inheritance
 - A Function that reads the routingcontext and returns a valid idObject based on the path, this is implemented by the client implementation.